 - Dental Disease: Gum lesions and other dental diseases may be the cause of a mouth ulcer.
-This may be accompanied by some hair loss.

 - Facial Skin Folds: The natural folds of excess skin on some dog breeds may cause irritation that results in an occasional ulcer.